node-strava/node-strava-v3/README.md

 const payload = await strava.athlete.get({})
 ```

-Less conveniently, you can also explictly pass an `access_token` to API calls:
+Less conveniently, you can also explicitly pass an `access_token` to API calls:

 Example usage: